iquee/biru/README.md

 ##### Prerequisites:
 * docker and docker-compose installed<br>

-First, clone the repository, access the folder and execute these commands in root directory to:

-1. <strong>by docker-compose</strong>: enter this command to pull automatic spring-geo-mongo and mongo from Docker Hub.
+<strong>by docker-compose</strong>: enter this command to pull automatic spring-geo-mongo and mongo from Docker Hub.
 	```sh
 	docker-compose -f docker-compose.yml up